Know-HowGoogle SlidesGoogle Docs

 • Small motion highlights inside a pitch deck

-Use a GIF when you want the slide to feel active immediately and the motion can loop on its own.
+Use a GIF when you want motion to appear immediately and loop on its own.

 Use a full video when viewers need audio, playback controls, or a longer sequence.

-For short visual moments, a GIF is often easier to place in a slide and easier for viewers to notice during a presentation or async review.
+For short visual moments, a GIF is often easier to place in a document or slide and easier for viewers to notice during a presentation, walkthrough, or async review.

-After generation, you are not limited to inserting the GIF into the slide.
+After generation, you are not limited to inserting the GIF into the current file.
 You can also:

 • Download it to your computer